Must-Know Outsourcing Statistics for 2025

 In Conclusion

-The statistics we’ve gathered also show an obvious split between small businesses and large corporations as emerging technologies like artifical intelligence and robotic automation change the market even further.
+The statistics we’ve gathered show an obvious split between small businesses and large corporations as emerging technologies like artifical intelligence and robotic automation change the market even further.

 While outsourcing is likely to continue growing, the functions that are outsourced and the companies that rely on outsourcing may change.
 Operations are generally moving in-house, while key sectors like software development and maintenance remain outsourced.